zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ## Managed disk snapshots

 A managed disk snapshot is a read-only, crash-consistent full copy of a managed disk that's stored as a standard managed disk by default.
 With snapshots, you can back up your managed disks at any point in time.
-These snapshots exist independently of the source disk and can be used to create new managed disks.
+These snapshots exist independently of the source disk, and you can use them to create new managed disks.

 Snapshots are billed based on the used size.
 For example, if you create a snapshot of a managed disk with provisioned capacity of 64 GiB and an actual used data size of 10 GiB, that snapshot is billed only for the used data size of 10 GiB.
 You can see the used size of your snapshots by checking the [Azure usage report](/azure/cost-management-billing/understand/review-individual-bill).
 For example, if the used data size of a snapshot is 10 GiB, the *daily* usage report will show 10 GiB/(31 days) = 0.3226 as the consumed quantity.